Daniel I. Bolnick

 Daniel I. Bolnick is an American evolutionary biologist.
-He is a full professor at the University of Connecticut and editor-in-chief of the journal The American Naturalist.
+He is a full professor at the University of Connecticut.
+He is currently the president of The American Society of Naturalists, and was the editor-in-chief of the society's journal The American Naturalist from 2017-2023.

 Early life and education

 Bolnick was born in Durham North Carolina, to Bruce and Doreen Bolnick.
 His father Bruce was an economics professor and an alumnus of Yale University and was treasurer of the committee that organized Coed Week in the fall of 1968.
 His mother Doreen was a librarian and is an artist.
 Bolnick was raised in Durham, North Carolina; Washington, DC; Jakarta, Indonesia; and Reading, Massachusetts, where he became interested in natural history.
 He finished his final year of high school at the International School of Lusaka in Zambia.

 Bolnick earned his Bachelor of Arts degree from Williams College in 1996 and his PhD from the University of California, Davis (UC Davis) in 2003.
 He received a Fulbright grant upon graduating from Williams College but declined to participate, instead joining the Peace Corps.
 He taught high school biology and math for two years in Same, Tanzania, for the US Peace Corps before starting his graduate studies.
 He obtained his PhD at the University of California at Davis, initially studying with Art Woods, then Les Gottlieb, before ending up working with Peter Wainwright.
 In 2005, Bolnick was the co-recipient of the George Mercer Award for a single outstanding paper in ecology published during the past two years.
 His co-authored paper, "The ecology of individuals: incidence and implications of individual specialization", was published while he was a graduate student at UC Davis.